Optimised products for healthier eating

 When will all these improved products be in the shops?

-Which products we asses first depends on their popularity and how much room there is for improvement.
+We decide which products we deal with first depending on their popularity and on how much room for improvement we have.
 We were able to reduce the salt content in our very popular ready meals for example.
 This category was therefore the first to be included in the programme which was launched in 2014.
-Six months later, almost 250 products had been included in the improvement process.
+Meanwhile all products of our private labels Boni Selection and Everyday have undergone this optimisation process several times.
+We were able to make more than a few positive changes.
 Sometimes with spectacular results, such as ready meals, yoghurts/desserts and breakfast cereals.Read more

 Job? • I’m responsible for nutritionally optimizing our own brand products and I collaborate in projects concerning balanced nutrition.
 Energy? • Getting the trust to start up new things really gives me so much energy.
 Most fun project? • Starting up ‘lekker leven’ (Tasteful living), a project concerning balanced nutrition for our customers.
 It really was a challenge.